Composed-CI takes the LabVIEW-specific configuration complexities out of your continuous integration.

 By managing LabVIEW's test-and-build configuration in the project, the API and number of parameters the CI server needs to manage are minimized, which decouples projects from the CI server.
 This assists with configuring the CI server by removing responsibilities, and minimizes the amount of information that the CI server has to know about your project.

-Test-and-build parameters are stored in a configuration file that lives next to your source code.
+Test-and-build parameters are stored in a json configuration file that lives next to your source code.

 Includes a user interface to select which build specifications and tests to run.